The Rise of Total Government in the 19th and 20th centuries

 Nationalistic, Chauvinistic, militaristic and frequently racist and imperialistic statism grew from the middle of the 19th century to monstrous proportions in the 20th century.
 It grew in direct proportion to -- and in close connection with -- the colossal growth in centralized industrial and financial power.
 The financial, military and administrative power of "The West" developed in stark disproportion to that of other areas of the globe.

-And this power also developed in stark disproportion to that of domestic European civil societies.
-A lingering inability of either liberals or conservatives to find just the right position for the newly grown wage-labor component of modernizing society [EG] weakened and compromised society in its relationship to the state in the late 19th century [wage-labor LOOP].
+And statist power also developed in stark disproportion to that of domestic European civil societies.
+Neither liberals nor conservatives were able to find just the right way to deal with the newly grown wage-labor component of modernizing society [EG].
+This lingering political/institutional inability weakened and compromised society in its relationship to the state in the late 19th century [Huge LOOP on "wage-labor"].

 As the 19th century wound down, the great German sociologist Max Weber [ID] concluded that the progressive ideals and innovations of the European 18th and 19th centuries were dissolving.
-What was charming, liberating and charismatic earlier had become disenchanting, oppressive and hyper-rational and bureaucratic.
+What was charming, liberating and charismatic earlier had become disenchanting, oppressive and hyper-rational and bureaucratic in the era of "The Second Industrial Revolution".
 As Weber put it in his influential study of the relationship between Protestantism and capitalism, the light cloak of economic modernization with its generous invitation to laissez-faire freedom and prosperity was becoming an "iron cage" [TXT].

 The "iron cage" of managerial elitism expressed itself with increasing force in the early 20th century, even in the midst of the world's most liberal political cultures.
 New techniques of managerial control entered into industrial economic life and promised to find applications in political and social life [LOOP].

 Then came the great world wars.
 "Statism" (managerial authoritarianism within central government) threatened to overwhelm and absorb the wide variety of independent and complex social and economic structures and practices new to the past century or so (industrialization, urbanization, liberalism, democracy, public welfare).
-WW1 taught European nation states the techniques of total war-time mobilization to meet the needs of the first modern industrialized total war [LOOP].
+WW1 taught European nation states the techniques of total war-time mobilization [TXT] to meet the needs of the first modern industrialized total war [LOOP on "military-industrial"].

-In our iconographic illustration of civil society, the circle labeled "state" expanded like a malignant growth into the circles labeled "society" and "economy" [ID].
-Overlap had proven essential and healthy, but suffocation of any circle by another circle was malignant.
+In our iconographic illustration of civil society [ID], so far as it might be deployed to illustrate the growth of "statism" in the 20th century, the circle labeled "state" expanded like a malignant growth into the circles labeled "society" and "economy".
+Overlap had proven essential and healthy, but suffocation of any circle by another circle was generally malignant.

 Then WW2 built on WW1 economic/managerial trends and could be thought of as 20th-century versions of what Charles Tilly identified as two of the three varieties of economic modernization = "coercion-intensive" and "capitalized coercion" [ID].
 In the German, Italian, Spanish, and Russian 1930s [ID], "coercion-intensive" trends and "capitalized-coercion" trends triumphed over pre-WW1 "capital-intensive" trends.